Preventive Medicine Research

 PUBLICATION FEES

-There is no publication fee for the first year of publication.
+There is no publication fee for articles submitted by the end of December 2025.